vakenbolt/go-test-report/README.md

   version     Prints the version number of go-test-report

 Flags:
-  -g, --groupSize int   the number of tests per test group indicator (default 20) -h, --help            help for go-test-report
+  -a, --append           append to the HTML output file -g, --groupSize int    the number of tests per test group indicator (default 100) -h, --help             help for go-test-report
-  -o, --output string   the HTML output file (default "test_report.html") -s, --size string     the size (in pixels) of the clickable indicator for test result groups (default "24") -t, --title string    the title text shown in the test report (default "go-test-report") -v, --verbose         while processing, show the complete output from go test
+  -o, --output string    the HTML output file (default "test_report.html") -p, --package string   if run with a test file, point out the target package -s, --size string      the size (in pixels) of the clickable indicator for test result groups (default "24") -t, --title string     the title text shown in the test report (default "go-test-report") -v, --verbose          while processing, show the complete output from go test

 Use "go-test-report [command] --help" for more information about a command.
 ```